rob-blackbourn/jetblack-fixengine/README.md

 ## Overview

-This project provides pur Python, asyncio implementations of a FIX engine, supporting both initiators and acceptors.
+This project provides a pure Python, asyncio implementation of a FIX engine, supporting both initiators and acceptors.

-The engines use the [jetblack-fixparser](https://github.com/rob-blackbourn/jetblack-fixparser) package to present the FIX messages a plain Python objects.
+The engine uses the [jetblack-fixparser](https://github.com/rob-blackbourn/jetblack-fixparser) package to present the FIX messages a plain Python objects.
 For example, a `LOGON` message can be sent as follows: